 - Coughs, colds, blocked noses, fevers and sore throat

-Below are some tips to help you take care of yourself:
+Below are some other top tips to help you take care of yourself:

-- Get your flu jab, you may be entitled to a free one - ask your GP or pharmacist for details
+- Get your flu jab during the winter season.
+You may be entitled to a free one - ask your GP or pharmacist for details

 - Keep active to stay physically and mentally well